 2. Using VBA Editor to Filter Cells Containing Formulas in Excel

 Now if you’re using any of the older versions of Microsoft Excel (Before Excel 2013) then you have to create a user-defined function to filter cells with formulas.
-And after using the customized function, we have to create a helper column where we’ll apply the Filter command to get the final output.
+After using the customized function, we have to create a helper column where we’ll apply the Filter command to get the final output.

 Step 1: Preparing Macros to Filter Cells with Formulas in Excel